mrfloris/mac/screenshots/README.md

 ## Shell script

 Personally, I think it's nice to have personal preferences.
-You can use my script which will ask you questions, you give your preferences and it will excecute those commands and reset the service for you.
+This script automates the process of customizing screenshot settings.
+It interacts with you by asking for your preferences and applies them automatically.

 [**View / Download the screencapture-config.sh script**](screencapture-config.sh)

 ### Shell Script Examples and Documentation

 **Prerequisite**
-- Be on a Mac system with macOS 15.1, that's what I've tested on.
-Anything higher or lower could have changes.
+- You must be on macOS 15.1 or newer (tested on Apple Silicon M1, M2Pro, etc.).
-- You have to `chmod a+x screencapture-config.sh` once, so you can execute it.
+- You have to `chmod a+x screencapture-config.sh` once, so it is executable.

 **Documentation**
 - When you run it without any parameter, it will default to `-h`